 Adapted from a Rachael Ray recipe, our crisp summer salad combines cucumbers, tomato, and onion with a smoky, simple vinaigrette for a cool summer side dish.
 The salad can be served along with any of your favorite summertime main dishes and works as a slaw too.
 Get our Smoky Cucumber, Tomato, and Onion Salad recipe.

-Mueller Austria V-Pro Multi Blade Adjustable Mandoline Slicer, $29.99 on Amazon
+Mueller Austria V-Pro Multi Blade Adjustable Mandoline Slicer, $29.95 from Amazon

 Thin, precise slices are easy with this tool (just watch your fingers).